Berk000x/Valorant-Triggerbot/README.md

 5. Ensure enemy color matches Valorant's (Default color is purple).

 ## 💻 Developer Instructions:
-1. Open the .sln file and build the project in x86 - Debug mode using Visual Studio 2022
+1. Open the .sln file and build the project in x86 - Debug mode, using Visual Studio 2022